12.4. Edit/delete a user

 CP_EditDeleteUsers

-4. Pop-up window will be shown:
+4. Pop-up window will appear:

 CP_EditDeleteUsers